Cute Frankenstein Cookies Don’t Have to Be Scary

-Electric Green- If you look close you’ll notice the Frankenstein Faces are two different colors.
+- Electric Green- If you look closely you’ll notice the Frankenstein Faces are two different colors.
 If you want to make one green use an Electric Green Soft Food Gel.
 If you want it to have a yellowish color, add a little

-- Begin by making a batch of sugar cookie dough and cutting out your Frankenstein shaped cookies and bake them according to the recipe directions.
+- Begin by making a batch of sugar cookie dough.
+Then, cut out your Frankenstein-shaped cookies and bake them according to the recipe directions.

 - Let the cookies cool completely before you begin decorating them.

 - Draw the hairline of Mr. Frankenstein with a food-safe marker.
 If you need a pattern, you can use a piece of parchment paper.
 Trace the cookie cutter, draw your pattern, and then cut it out.
 Trace it on the cookies and they’ll all look the same.

 - Next, outline the face with the green royal icing and let it dry for about ten minutes.